savioxavier/gradient-boxen/README.md

 Text inside the box.
 Can be multiline too.

+> **Warning**
-> Please note that all pre-existing ANSI colors are stripped from the text, so that the gradient can be properly displayed
+> All pre-existing ANSI colors are stripped from the text, so that the gradient can be properly displayed

 #### boxOptions